savonet/liquidsoap/doc/content/migrating.md

 should write `x()` instead.
 And `x := v` is now an alias for `x.set(v)` (both can be used interchangeably).

+### Timeout

+We used to have timeout values labelled `timeout` or `timeout_ms`, some of these would be integer and in milliseconds, other floating point and in seconds etc. This was pretty confusing so, now all `timeout` settings and arguments have been unified to be named `timeout` and hold a floating point value representing a number of seconds.

+In most cases, your script will not execute until you have updated your custom `timeout` values but you should also review all of them to make sure that they follow the new convention.

 ### Harbor HTTP server

 The API for registering HTTP server endpoint was completely.
 It should be more flexible and